Forsyth County DUI Lawyers

 Three tracks you can take [beware of choosing without the advice of an experienced Forsyth County DUI lawyer]:

-1. Do nothing within 30 days of the date of your Forsyth County DUI arrest: In most cases, our Forsyth County DUI lawyers do not recommend this path.
-If you do nothing and your Forsyth County DUI officer initiated an administrative license suspension action, then on the 46th day after the date of your Forsyth County Driving Under the Influence arrest, your driving privileges will automatically be suspended by the Georgia Department of Driver Services for one year with no permit to drive.
-Even if you did not receive the DDS-1205 form from your Forsyth County DUI officer, our Forsyth County DUI lawyers still recommend that you take some sort of action instead of doing nothing.
-However, there are limited circumstances where we recommend our clients do nothing regarding a license suspension action, but those circumstances are very rare.
+In most cases, our Forsyth County DUI lawyers do not recommend doing anything within 30 days of the date of your Forsyth County DUI arrest.
+If you do nothing and your Forsyth County DUI officer or Georgia State Patrol officer initiates an administrative license suspension action, then on the 46th day after the date of your Forsyth County Driving Under the Influence arrest, the Georgia Department of Driver Services will automatically suspend your driving privileges for one year with no permit to drive.
+Even if you did not receive the DDS-1205 form from your Forsyth County DUI officer, our Forsyth County DUI lawyers still recommend that you take action instead of doing nothing.
+However, there are limited circumstances where we recommend our clients do nothing regarding a license suspension action, but those circumstances are rare.

-2. Request an administrative hearing: This is the traditional track that has been the law for many years now, except now there are thirty days instead of ten business days to take action.
-This track is where a request for an administrative hearing is submitted to the Georgia Department of Driver Services challenging the Forsyth County officer’s decision to administratively suspend your driver’s license for testing above Georgia’s “per se” legal limit for alcohol concentration, or for refusing the Forsyth County DUI officer’s request for a state-administered chemical test of your breath, blood, urine, or other bodily substances.
+The traditional track is to request an administrative hearing.
+This path has been the law for many years, except there are thirty days instead of ten business days to take action.
+This track is where a request for an administrative hearing is submitted to the Georgia Department of Driver Services challenging the Forsyth County officer’s decision to administratively suspend your driver’s license for testing above Georgia’s “per se” legal limit for alcohol concentration or for refusing the Forsyth County DUI officer’s request for a state-administered chemical test of your breath, blood, urine, or other bodily substances.
 An important note: the Forsyth County Sheriff’s Department and Georgia State Patrol always show up at administrative hearings and will not withdraw a license suspension action unless there is a negotiated plea with the solicitor’s office

 • The ALS cannot stem from a motor vehicle accident involving fatalities or serious injuries;

-• A driver must be licensed in Georgia and not have any other suspensions, cancellations, or revocations against his or her Georgia driver’s license;
+• A driver must be licensed in Georgia and not have any other suspensions, cancellations, or revocations against their Georgia driver’s license;

-• If the driver holds a Georgia commercial driver’s license (CDL), he or she must downgrade to a non-commercial Georgia driver’s license to obtain and maintain the permit;
+• If the driver holds a Georgia commercial driver’s license (CDL), they must downgrade to a non-commercial Georgia driver’s license to obtain and maintain the permit;

 • A driver cannot have any prior convictions for DUI in the 5 years preceding the application for the permit.
 If there is a Driving Under the Influence arrest with a DUI conviction within 5 years of the current Forsyth County DUI arrest, the person can still opt for track 2 – requesting an administrative hearing, or track 1 – do nothing at all;